 When you create a roadmap that spells out your strategy, you and your content teams can arrive at your goals faster—and with a more robust return on your investment (ROI).
 Doing so will put you in the top tier of your industry—at least in the content marketing side of things.

-With a well-documented strategy and a roadmap that spells out how often you’ll publish new content, you’ll avoid many businesses’ fatal content marketing flaw: sporadic publication.
+With a well-documented strategy and a strategic content roadmap that spells out how often you’ll publish new content, you’ll avoid many businesses’ fatal content marketing flaw: sporadic publication.
 To succeed at content marketing, you must publish frequently.
 When you do, you’ll build your trust factor as people become familiar with you and your company.

 Have You Killed (or Tweaked) Your Darlings?